edwinm/carbonium/README.md

 ## Browser support

 Carbonium is supported by all modern browsers.
 It is tested to work on desktop and mobile with Firefox 79, Chrome 84, Safari 13 and Edge 84.
-It should work with all browsers supporting Proxy, see [Can I use Proxy](https://caniuse.com/#feat=proxy).
+It should work with all browsers supporting Proxy, see [Can I use Proxy](https://caniuse.com/#feat=proxy) for support tables.

 ## Name